 - 1. The student was on Program Suspension; and - 2.
-The student's term GPA has fallen below 2.0.

-As a result of College Suspension:

-- The student will be given timely notice of College Suspension, via written notification, and advised of steps required to reapply: - a) Petition for readmission; and - b) If readmitted, meet with an advisor and/or retention coordinator to develop an Academic Success Plan. - 2.
+The student's term GPA has fallen below 2.0. - As a result of College Suspension: - The student will be given timely notice of College Suspension, via written notification, and advised of steps required to reapply: - a) Petition for readmission; and - b) If readmitted, meet with an advisor and/or college & career center specialist to develop an Academic Success Plan. - 2.
 The student's transcript will be identified with "COLLEGE SUSPENSION".